Ivoriel/Material_Donation_Charity/readme.md

 users and institutions will be created with extended control options.

 Dedicated donation editing and control pages will be created for the users as well as the institution users.
 Control over customization of elements of the donation form might be granted to the institution users.
+Furthermore, pages for proposing new donation categories, which would have to be approved by the administrator might be added.
+This would necessitate creating some sort of queue to hold those requests.